ReadingAndThinking.com

 This is a very strange book.
 The practicality of the book is very strong, the cases are just right, the analysis is incisive, and the coverage is quite extensive - almost including all the cases in the psychology books I have read, such a book can already be called a masterpiece.
 In particular, a discussion of how psychology is applied to marketing.

 Influence, after all, is a psychological problem.
-The skills are varied, the key is to know what kind of psychology the target needs to be placed in order to radiate influence.
+The skills are varied, the key is to know what kind of psychology the target needs to be placed to radiate influence.

 Honesty, courage, and integrity will have the greatest impact.
 When people think you have good enough qualities, you will have the greatest influence on this mentality.